-The average adult struggles to understand patient radiology reports — as they contain language written for and by medical professionals.
+The average adult struggles to understand patient radiology reports, since they contain language written for and by medical professionals.
 A new study published in the Journal of the American College of Radiology found that patient resources from MedlinePlus, RadLex, and PORTER (Patient-Oriented Radiology Reporter) produce imaging procedure results that are often unintelligible for patients.

 Teresa Martin-Carreras, MD, and Charles E. Kahn Jr., MD, MS from the Hospital of the University of Pennsylvania sought out to determine if the radiology department’s lay-language radiology glossary could help patients gain a better understanding of the terms utilized in 10,000 randomly selected radiology reports generated by MedlinePlus, RadLex, and PORTER.